-Government Code Section 8314 permits incidental personal use of State resources.
+Government Code Section 8314 permits incidental and minimal personal use of State resources.
 At the Department this means:

-- 1. Incidental personal use of electronic mail (e-mail), internet access, fax machines, printers, and copiers are restricted to Department employees only and does not include others not affiliated with the Department. - 2.
+- Incidental personal use of Department issued IT equipment, Department approved software, electronic mail (email), internet access, fax machines, printers, and copiers is restricted to Department employees only and does not include use by others not affiliated with the Department. - 2.
 Incidental use must not result in direct costs to the Department, cause legal action against, or cause embarrassment to the Department. - 3.
-Incidental use must not interfere with the normal performance of an employee's work duties. - 4.
-Department management will resolve incidental use questions and issues using these guidelines in collaboration with the Information Security Officer, Human Resources Chief, and Office of the Chief Counsel.
+Incidental use must not interfere with the normal performance of an employee's work duties. - Department management will resolve incidental and minimal use questions and issues using these guidelines in collaboration with the Information Security Office, Human Resources Division Manager, and the Office of the General Counsel.